 In January 2011, I had an eGFR of 30.
 This equates to a rough percentage of kidney function, so while things were certainly looking less than stellar, they weren’t yet quite severe enough to warrant treatment – much to my surprise!

-This was because the treatment consisted of chemotherapy and high doses of steroids, both of which have some pretty serious side effects.
-After much discussion, it was decided it was in my best interest to hold off on that for the time being.
-Instead, we would monitor my symptoms and blood tests results closely, and see what happened next.
-At this point, we didn’t know whether I’d continue to deteriorate, or whether things would settle down by themselves, and I’d have no further problems.
+This was because the treatment consisted of chemotherapy and high doses of steroids.
+Both of these have some pretty serious side effects.
+After much discussion, we decided it was in my best interest to hold off on those for now.
+Instead, we would monitor my symptoms and blood tests results closely, while waiting to see what happened next.
+At this point, we didn’t know whether I’d continue to deteriorate, or whether things would settle down by themselves.

 This “wait and see” approach continued for the next twelve months, during which I tried (with varying levels of success) to ignore what was happening to me.
 I graduated from teachers’ college and started working full-time.